-- ► For a variable x, its Markov blanket Z is the set of variables directly connected to x in the Markov network representation. - We then have x ∐ Y | Z for any set Y of variables not containing x or Z. - We define in the same way the Markov blanket of a set of variables X; the same conclusion about conditional independence holds. - A way to specify a stochastic model on a set of variables is to construct a graph connecting the variables in some way and specify the conditional distribution of each variable given values of the variables it is connected to. - This is different from a Bayesian Network in that we might specify dependencies that go in opposite directions! - This does not necessarily result in a proper distribution!
+- ► For a variable x, its Markov blanket Z is the set of variables directly connected to x in the Markov network representation. - ▶ We then have $x \coprod Y \mid Z$ for any set Y of variables not containing x or Z. (Discussion). - ▶ We define in the same way the Markov blanket of a set of variables X; the same conclusion about conditional independence holds. - A way to specify a stochastic model on a set of variables is - to construct a graph connecting the variables in some way - to specify the conditional distribution of each variable given values of the variables it is connected to - to multiply all these conditional distributions together. - ► Note: - This is different from a Bayesian Network in that we might specify dependencies that go in opposite directions! - ▶ This does not necessarily result in a proper distribution!